What is ECNL? Everything You Need to Know

 Each region competes in a standings table format.

-During the course of the fall and spring seasons, a team could play anywhere from twenty to thirty games.
+Over the fall and spring seasons, a team could play anywhere from twenty to thirty games.

 National Events

-Teams may face off against opponents from other regional conferences during highly anticipated National Events.
 This allows clubs to play against another team that they wouldn’t ordinarily face in league play.

-Moreover, the National Events are a great way for players in the u16-u18/19 divisions to get scouted by college coaches.
 With many talented players on the field at once, it’s attractive to scouts and coaches to evaluate players in one weekend.
-Also, it’s great visibility for those players who may have previously gone under the radar.

 On the weekends of ENCL National Events, they also hold its National Selection Games.